CiscoDevNet/NX-SDK/README.md

       NOTE: Please ensure that the name of the custom application does not collide with any existing Native Nexus applications.
     ```

-#  Custom Application Development Flow using NXSDK
+#  Custom Application Development Flow using NX-SDK

-## 1. Install NXSDK
+## 1. Install NX-SDK

 ### a) ENXOS SDK Build Environment [Optional]